ben-strasser/latex-checker/README.md

 Latex-Checker has no dependencies except a sufficiently recent C++ compiler.

 Note that Latex-Checker does not attempt to fully understand latex and is not meant to.
-If you do funky stuff such as changing category code then you are on your own.
+If you do funky stuff such as changing category codes then you are on your own.